Highlights Of The Program

 09:40 - 10:05

-CAVEOLAE PUMPING ACROSS ENDOTHELIUM TO BOOST PRECISION DRUG DELIVERY, POTENCY AND EFFICACY
+CAVEOLAE PUMPING ACROSS THE ENDOTHELIUM TO BOOST PRECISION DRUG DELIVERY, POTENCY, AND EFFICACY

 Jan Schnitzer